gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 : A pointer to the connection identifier for which the keys are removed.
   Using ``NULL`` means that no connection identifier is used.

-This socket option can only be used on SCTP end points in states other then ``SCTP_CLOSED``, ``SCTP_LISTEN``, ``SCTP_COOKIE_WAIT`` and ``SCTP_COOKIE_ECHOED``.
+This socket option can only be used on SCTP endpoints in states other then ``SCTP_CLOSED``, ``SCTP_LISTEN``, ``SCTP_COOKIE_WAIT`` and ``SCTP_COOKIE_ECHOED``.

-### Set and Get Protection Enforcement (``SCTP_DTLS_ENFORCE_PROTECTION``)
+### Set or Get Protection Enforcement (``SCTP_DTLS_ENFORCE_PROTECTION``)

-Enabling this socket option on an SCTP association enforces that only protected SCTP packets are processed anymore.
+Enabling this socket option on an SCTP endpoint enforces that only protected SCTP packets are processed anymore.
 All received packets with the first chunk not being an INIT chunk, INIT ACK chunk, or DTLS chunk will be silently discarded.